psyklopp/MSc-Thesis/README.md

 Apr 03, 2024
 - Work on the text for ROS problem
 - Finish the first two sections this week -  Digital Signatures and Blind Signatures

+Apr 22, 2024
+- I should be working on writing the thesis now ✍️ on it!
+- Should be completed with the major text by end of May

 ### Proposed Thesis Synopsis